v-dav/head_first_c_exercices/README.md

-# Head First C Exercises Repository
+# :mortar_board: Head First C Exercises Repository

 Welcome to my Head First C Exercises Repository!
 This repository contains exercise files that I created from the book "Head First C" for learning the C programming language.